 For these reasons, mYngle has also won numerous awards as recognition for its contribution to online education.
 Immediately at the start (2008): Accenture Innovation Award, European Ventures Summit Award, Benelux Venture Summit Award, and more later on.
 I also received numerous awards as founder and CEO of Myngle, such as 50 most inspiring women tech leaders in Europe, 50 most inspiring women in the Dutch technology sector, Iconic Women Creating a Better World for All, and many others.

 Now, online language education is setting the standards in terms of quality and flexibility.
 And we have been part of that.

 Every great team is the virtue of a great leader.
-On building such great team she says-
+On building such a great team Marina Tognetti says-

 Before being an entrepreneur, she is a person just as jolly as everyone.
-She reads books in her leisure time and takes inspiration from people around.
+Marina Tognetti reads books in her leisure time and takes inspiration from people around her.

-It is a very old short book, and not a business one, but somehow, I feel it reflects my vision of life as well as that of an entrepreneur: “Jonathan Livingston seagull”.
+It is a very old short book and not a business one, but somehow, I feel it reflects my vision of life as well as that of an entrepreneur: “Jonathan Livingston seagull”.
 It is about seeking a higher purpose in life, even if our flock (everyone around us) finds it threatening.
-Follow our own path in life and so fulfil our true potential.
+Follow our path in life and so fulfill our true potential.
 It is about finding freedom.

 “To lead is to make a difference”

 For recent and latest updates regarding business news, industry trends, etc. Please subscribe Newsletter from “The Enterprise World” at “Subscribe“